 How you attach the KA3 / KA4 APE spheres (frequency balls):

 NB: It is important that the whole capsule is removed to install/remove the APE sphere and NOT the protective cap as removing the cap could damage the diapgragm if not done properly

 The M 221 can operate also in unfavorable climate conditions, especially in reference to temperature and air humidity, for which the optional TA 202 Dehumidifier is available

-The pick-up pattern is equivalent to the longitudinal direction of the microphone.
-As sound transducer a condenser capsule with a diameter of 12.5 mm and a very thin metal diaphragm is used.
+This is an end-address microphone.
+The sound transducer is a condenser capsule with a diameter of 12.5 mm and with an ultra-thin nickel metal diaphragm that has a thickness of only 0.9 micron and is “grown in place”.
 The pressure transducer capsule exhibits an omni-directional polar pattern without proximity effect.
 Because of the free field equalization the M 221 has a constant frequency response from 3.5 Hz up to 20 kHz (± 2 dB).
 The static pressure equalization between the capsule interior and the atmosphere goes through a vent to the preamplifier.
 Therefore the humidity adaptor TA 202 is usable to protect the microphone in application with high air humidity.
 The use of the M 221 with the KA 3 APE sphere effects a frequency response accentuation which begins at approximately 1 kHz and goes constant at 3 dB from approximately 4 kHz up to 12 kHz.
 With the KA 4 APE sphere the accentuation of the high frequencies starts also at approximately 1 kHz and goes constant at 3 dB between 3 kHz and 12 kHz.